Blackfell/blackfell.github.io/_posts/2021-05-17-Writing-Shellcode.md

 ### Understand why bad-bytes are there

 Knowing which instructions give rise to our bad bytes, let's understand why; I'll start at the start with `mov rax, 0x3b` which is moving the syscall number into rax.
-TO understand why there are nulls here, let's add some extra instructions:
+To understand why there are nulls here, let's add some extra instructions:

 ![assets/images/posts/shellcoding/Untitled%201.png](/assets/images/posts/shellcoding/Untitled%201.png)